KChugh2903/SpectreCPU/docs/Overview.md

 The individual instructions are then distributed to decoder ports.

 ### [InstrDecoder](../src/InstrDecoder.sv)
-In the decoder, RISC-V's instruction format is decoded to SoomRV's internal format.
+In the decoder, RISC-V's instruction format is decoded to spectre's internal format.

 ### [Rename](../src/Rename.sv)
 In the Rename module, we assign `sqN`s and `tagDst` to instructions.
 Operand registers are also renamed to corresponding tags using the RenameTable.